searchpioneer/ranklib-dotnet/docs/Docs/documentation/cli/dotnet-ranklib-eval.md

 - **-kcv | --cross-validation-folds `<cross-validation-folds>`**
   Specify how many folds to perform for k-fold cross validation using the specified training data.
-  The default is k-fold cross validation.
+  The default is no k-fold cross validation.

 - **-kcvmd | --cross-validation-output-directory `<cross-validation-output-directory>`**
   Directory for models trained via cross-validation